sts10/sts10.github.io/_posts/2023-04-03-orchard-street-wordlists.markdown

 ## The Lists

 The lists are comprised of words taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).
 I basically blended the most frequently used words from both sources, then cut profane and strange words.
-I then made all of the lists uniquely decodable, using [Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
+I then made all of the lists **uniquely decodable**, using [Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
 Crucially, this attribute means that users can create passphrases without separators between words (e.g. "adjudicationhisssynodmanlyacculturationinextricably").
 This means the lists are suitable for use with password managers like KeePassXC, which allow users to not use a word separator.
+I also removed some strange words, profane words, some (but not all) homophones, and as many British spellings of English words (like "colour") that I could find/think of.

 The [**Orchard Street Long List**](https://github.com/sts10/orchard-street-wordlists/blob/main/lists/orchard-street-long.txt) is a 17,576-word list.
 It provides a robust 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.
 (It is a new version of [my UD1 list](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud1.txt).)
 I think it's a pretty solid choice for using with KeePassXC if the user wants an extra bump in security (about 1.1 bits per word more than if you used the EFF long list).